 The data from incidents in 2014 support the efforts of the department’s FSM Division by showing that there was a decrease in commercial fires in LFD’s service area.
 This is in part due to the division’s inspectors approximately 5,500 inspections to ensure that fire code is being followed.

 The Lakeland Fire Department is committed to excellence in service both internally and externally.
 The FSM Division interacts most frequently with members of the community and other divisions related to buildings, permitting, and community development due to the related work they all share as Lakeland continues to grow and improve.
 These interactions were improved through the use of the City’s online permitting system ‘Track It’.
-This system was in use through 2014 creating greater efficiencies and will continue to improve with electronic plans submission for all permitting needs in 2015.

 The initial step to ensuring that a building will be safe for occupation is to make sure that all fire code requirements have been applied which address fire department access, water supplies, and building life safety features such as fire suppression systems, means of egress, fire alarm systems, and building materials/assemblies which meet industry standards for their applied use.